clokep/relapse/docs/metrics-howto.md

 ## Renaming of metrics & deprecation of old names in 1.2

-Synapse 1.2 updates the Prometheus metrics to match the naming convention of the upstream `prometheus_client`.
-The old names are considered deprecated and will be removed in a future version of Synapse.
+Relapse 1.2 updates the Prometheus metrics to match the naming convention of the upstream `prometheus_client`.
+The old names are considered deprecated and will be removed in a future version of Relapse.
-**The old names will be disabled by default in Synapse v1.71.0 and removed altogether in Synapse v1.73.0.**
+**The old names will be disabled by default in Relapse v1.71.0 and removed altogether in Relapse v1.73.0.**

 | New Name                                                                     | Old Name                                                               |
 | ---------------------------------------------------------------------------- | ---------------------------------------------------------------------- |